opensearch-project/project-website/_posts/2023-03-20-semantic-science-benchmarks.md

 In contrast, **neural retrievers** just have to make one computation: create a vector for the query.
 The actual retrieval is accomplished by finding the top N nearest neighbors of this query vector.
 This is a very fast operation that is implemented using [k-NN](https://opensearch.org/docs/latest/search-plugins/knn/index/).
 Note that neural retrievers do not rely on keyword results but rather are used in combination with keyword search.
 Indeed, neural retrievers combined with BM25 yield better results than cross-encoders.

 In this blog, we have included several experiments that can help build intuition about how and when to combine BM25 with neural retrievers.
-Additionally, it is important to remember that because every dataset is different, there is a chance that the configurations used here are not optimal for your dataset.
-Nevertheless, we believe that there are some **global conclusions** that will hold for most datasets:
+It is important to remember that because every dataset is different, so there is a chance that the configurations used here are not optimal for your dataset.
+Nevertheless, we believe that there are some **global conclusions** that apply to most datasets:

 1. Neural retrievers with BM25 work better than neural retrievers or BM25 alone.
 2. Neural retrievers with BM25 deliver the same (or better) results as cross-encoders at a fraction of the cost and latency.